jumson/criticalis/README.md

     It needs to support, at a minimum, highlighting, and hyperlinks for referencing footnotes and whatnot.

 ## The way ahead
-This project will use a favorite text of mine as the initial "subject."
-"The Treasury of David" is an original exposition and commentary on the book of Psalms by C. H. Spurgeon, composed in seven volumes, published in the late 19th century.

 ### Digestion / Implementation Notes / Examples (this is a living document)
 The ePubs will need to be decompressed and possibly formatted in such a way as to ensure workable 'chunks' can be selected and changed, as in Git.
 I'll likely attempt to find an ePub reader already implemented, open source, and modify it to allow for good referencing of chunks.